 We’re responsible for handling appeals against local authority decisions regarding special educational needs, including a refusal to:

-- reassess their special educational needs
+- reassess their EHC needs

-- create an EHC plan
+- issue an EHC plan

-- maintain the statement or EHC plan
+- maintain the EHC plan

 - an EHC assessment